ciardorje/Multi-Season_Spatial_MSOM/README.md

 NIMBLE model inputs come under two categories:

 * Constants - Values that tend to just be used for indexing within the model structure.
 These values cannot be changed by the model and won't themselves be analysed.
 * Data - The variables that will be analysed, i.e., the response and predictor variables.
+In our case we supply two main inputs

 <br>
 For our model the constants and data will be: